8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 The We-Vibe Ditto+ is a vibrating butt plug measuring 3.5″ in total length, 3″ in insertable length, and a petite 1.2″ in diameter at the widest point.
 It is rechargeable via the included USB cable, with a single charge giving you around 120 minutes of runtime.
 It’s also fully waterproof and submersible, and comes with a cotton storage bag.

 The We-Vibe Ditto+ is made of lovely, body-safe matte silicone and is available in two colourways: pink or black.
 I received the pink, which has a gorgeous subtle shimmer when it catches the light.
-I don’t love that it has a visible seam all the way around and little spot marks, presumably from the molding process.
-They’re small aesthetic details but when you’re paying over £100 for a toy, those things do matter.
+It seems petty to bring this up in a review, but when you’re paying over £100 for a pricey toy like the We-Vibe Ditto+, those things do matter: I don’t love that it has a visible seam all the way around and little spot marks, presumably from the molding process.

 I appreciate the We-Vibe Ditto+’s small size.
 On the relatively rare occasions that I use anal toys, I tend to opt for smaller ones.
 Large anal insertables just aren’t really my thing.
 That said, if you prefer a larger toy, this one probably isn’t for you.